encee/aws-ssh-config/README.md

-                        cause connection refused if using ssh-agent --prefix PREFIX       Specify a prefix to prepend to all host names --private             Use private IP addresses (public are used by default) --profile PROFILE     Specify AWS credential profile to use --region              Append the region name at the end of the concatenation --strict-hostkey-checking
+                        cause connection refused if using ssh-agent --prefix PREFIX       Specify a prefix to prepend to all host names --private             Use private IP addresses (public are used by default) --bastion BASTION     Use specified bastion host (Off by default) --bastion-exclude BASTION_EXCLUDE
+                        Comma seperated list of hosts to exclude from bastion proxy.
+  --bastion-user BASTION_USER
+                        Used to connect to the bastion server.
+  --no-opsworks-stack-name
+                        Remove the stackname from ec2 tag 'Name' --profile PROFILE     Specify AWS credential profile to use --region              Append the region name at the end of the concatenation --strict-hostkey-checking